-But until now, inbox itself wasn’t in that list.
+But until now, the inbox itself wasn’t on that list.
 At Drag, shared inboxes have made our team transparency become something just natural.
 You know what is going on because you are a part of everything.
-Besides that, every change is visual, so it’s easy to keep track on what happened while you weren’t looking to your inbox.
+Besides that, every change is visual, so it’s easy to keep track of what happened while you weren’t looking to your inbox.

 Assignments help you understand who’s working on what

 One of the biggest confusions for teams that share an email address.
 With Drag, messages turn into tasks, and with shared inboxes, it goes to the next step.
 When you’re able to assign some email to be solved by a specific person, workflows more easily, and you save time for the team as no one has to check all messages because they have the ones specifically for them.

 However, be careful.
 If there’s not a person in your team to manage the workflow, members of shared inboxes should have a look sometimes for unanswered emails.
 One issue teams might face is miscommunication in their shared inboxes.